On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 We then perform the many-particle limit of the system~\eqref{eq:intro schema} as the number $N$ of vehicles goes to infinity in the regime $\zeta = k \vartheta$, for some $k>0$.
 In this case, we derive the following continuum degenerate pressureless Euler-type model

 where $\rho$ represents the traffic density and $u$ the average velocity.
-In this setting, we are able to prove that the weak limits obtained by the discrete approximations of the density $\rho$ and first and second moment $\rho u$ and $\rho u^2$ respectively, solve system~\eqref{eq:intro continuum} in a weak sense (see Definition~\ref{def:solcont}).
+In this setting, we are able to prove that the weak limits obtained by the discrete approximations of the density $\rho$ and first and second moment $\rho u$ and $\rho u^2$ respectively, solve system~\eqref{eq:intro continuum}, at least in a very weak sense (see Definition~\ref{def:solcont}).

 To the best of our knowledge, this is the first convergence result for second-order models involving the nonlinearity $\vartheta$.
 We do not consider here the many-particle limit for $\zeta \neq \vartheta$, since this more general case requires stronger compactness properties of the piece-wise interpolants which are highly nontrivial and will be treated in future works.
 However, the uniform bounds satisfied by the discrete approximations do not depend explicitly on the parameter $\eps$ and this allows for the degeneracy of the small parameter $\eps = \eps_N$ in the many-particle limit.
-We can thus perform a combined many-particle limit and asymptotic analysis as $\eps\to0$ to prove that the piece-wise interpolations converge in the limit as $N \to \infty$, and hence $\eps_N \to 0$, to a solution of the first order macroscopic traffic model
+We can thus perform a combined many-particle limit and asymptotic analysis as $\eps\to0$ to prove that the piece-wise interpolations converge in the limit as $N \to \infty$, and hence $\eps_N \to 0$, to a suitable weak solution of the first order macroscopic traffic model

 in the sense of Theorem~\ref{thm:vaninert}.